-- Finishing strips are also shipped with this appliance.
-Remove from shipping location.
-Do not discard.
-Depending on the decorative barrier front and finishing method chosen, finishing strips may be required.
-See Section 10.E. - The splatter guard is a piece of corrugated material used to protect the appliance during the installation process before finishing work on the whole hearth is complete.
-Splatter guards are factory installed on these models.
+The splatter guard is a piece of corrugated material used to protect the appliance during the installation process before finishing work on the whole hearth is complete.
+Splatter guards may be factory installed or accompany the decorative barrier front of the appliance, depending on the fireplace model.
 Splatter guards must be removed before appliance is fired.